Brandoncyu/connect4-vanilla/README.md

 ![screenshot](./photos/splash-image.png)

-This is a Connect Four game built with Vanilla JavaScript, Browserify, HTML, CSS, and jQuery.
+This is a Connect Four game built with Vanilla JavaScript, jQuery, and Browserify.
 Two players will be able to use this game.

+A version of this game built in React.
+You can find it [here](https://github.com/Brandoncyu/connect4-vanilla)

 ## Getting Started